 New video released in CHP commander's death investigation

-Ring video shows CHP Commander Julie Harding stealing a dog from a Tennessee home.
+Ring video shows CHP Commander Julie Harding taking a dog from a Tennessee home.

 View CBS News In